How to Reuse Sewing Patterns

 Okay, so you just bought a sewing pattern that you absolutely love.
 Maybe it’s an adorable dress for your child or grandchild that comes in several sizes.
 But wait, how do you save this pattern so you can make this dress again in the future?
 The issue is that your grandchild will be older, so you will need a different sized pattern when you are sewing for kids in a few years, but if you use this pattern now you’ll trim the paper down to the smallest size!
 What should you do?

-- To begin, you will need tracing paper (try dotted tracing paper, Swedish tracing paper, freezer paper, etc) and your pattern.
+- To begin, you will need tracing paper (this can be sewing pattern paper or try dotted tracing paper, Swedish tracing paper, freezer paper, etc) and your pattern.

 - If you are tracing a clothing pattern, remember to choose the size you want your traced pattern to be.
 Trace the original pattern onto your tracing paper.

 - Cut out your copy and add in all of the details like grain line and darts.